Droit Chemin: Composition and production

 In 2005, during an interview at his Kinshasa residence with journalist Naty Lokolé, Ipupa announced that his debut solo studio album would be titled Droit Chemin.
 He explained that the decision to embark on a solo career stemmed from having already written and composed numerous songs, and from a conviction that the time had come to release a work entirely his own.
 Despite resistance from certain members of Quartier Latin International, Ipupa proceeded to record fifteen tracks under the direction of arranger Maïka Munan, collaborating with select musicians from the band.
 These included vocalists Montana Kamenga and Modogo Abarambwa, atalaku Apocalypse Mobuka, guitarists Felly Tyson, Fofo Le Collégien, Ramazani Fulutini, Beniko Popolipo Zangilu, Binda Bass, and drummers Titina Alcapone and Champion Djikapela Esthétique.
 Twelve of the tracks were ultimately selected for the album.
-Additional contributors included musicians with prior experience working alongside Koffi—such as Munan himself—as well as artists from Ipupa's close circle, including Dédé Djasco, Serge Mabiala, and Michel Lumana.
-While still a member of Quartier Latin International, Ipupa simultaneously participated in the recording of Danger de Mort, contributing the song "Pharmacien".
+Additional contributors included musicians with prior experience working alongside Koffi, such as Munan himself, as well as artists from Ipupa's close circle, including Dédé Djasco, Serge Mabiala, and Michel Lumana.
+While still a member of Quartier Latin International, Ipupa simultaneously participated in the recording of Danger de Mort and contributed the song "Pharmacien".

 Released on 10 June 2006 in Paris, Droit Chemin comprises twelve tracks plus a bonus song, "Mioleseke", which was included on the accompanying DVD due to the CD's 80-minute time limitation.
 The album features French rapper of Congolese descent Ben-J of Nèg' Marrons on "Sopeka", and Congolese singer Barbara Kanam on "100% Love".
 All recording and mixing took place at Studio Grande Armée in Paris.
 Produced by David Monsoh, the work was distributed in the Democratic Republic of the Congo by Vision Music and in the Republic of the Congo by Globe Music.
 In the Congolese market, cassettes and music videos were issued the following week, while in Côte d'Ivoire the album received radio airplay even prior to its official release.
-Distinct from many Congolese productions of its era, Droit Chemin blends multiple stylistic influences: its dance-oriented tracks, such as "Droit Chemin" and "Bakandja", are rooted in ndombolo, while its softer numbers—including "Liputa", "Attente", "Orgasy", and "Associé"—draw on the tradition of Congolese rumba, with "Associé" evoking the trumpet-laden arrangements characteristic of 1980s TPOK Jazz.
+Distinct from many Congolese productions of its era, Droit Chemin blends multiple stylistic influences: its dance-oriented tracks, such as "Droit Chemin" and "Bakandja", are rooted in ndombolo, while its softer numbers, including "Liputa", "Attente", "Orgasy", and "Associé", draw on the tradition of Congolese rumba, with "Associé" evoking the trumpet-laden arrangements characteristic of 1980s TPOK Jazz.
 The use of mabanga, a practice in which musicians name or praise individuals within a song in exchange for payment, was particularly prominent in "Associé", which features a dedication to diamond dealer Empereur Tshatsho Mbala Kashoggi.
 The album also explores contemporary R&B and pop tempos, a rarity in Congolese popular music, as heard in "Sopeka", "Mioleseke", "100% Love", and "Prince de Southfork".
 In an interview with Cameroon Tribune, Ipupa described the project as the "Fallynization of Congolese music", defining it as "Congolese music done my way, with a great deal of sensuality, style, and fashion.
 I think that's what resonates with my fans".